Labour disputes in China mainly show the following characteristics:

 Consultation is mostly used to settle labour disputes within an enterprise.
 When a dispute arises, an employee may consult with his or her employer, or request the trade union or a third party to jointly consult with the employer, to reach a settlement agreement.3 If the procedures used and the content of the settlement agreement are found to be lawful and effective, the arbitral tribunal may use the settlement agreement as evidence.4

-When a labour dispute arises, if one party does not desire a consultation, if both parties fail to settle the dispute through consultation, or if one party does not comply with the concluded settlement agreement, either party may apply for mediation by the labour dispute mediation committee within the enterprise, or a legally established grass-roots people's mediation organisation, or an organisation established in a township or neighbourhood community that has a labour dispute mediation function.
+When a labour dispute arises, if one party does not desire a consultation, if both parties fail to settle the dispute through consultation, or if one party does not comply with the concluded settlement agreement, either party may apply for mediation by the labour dispute mediation committee within the enterprise, or a legally established grassroots people's mediation organisation, or an organisation established in a township or neighbourhood community that has a labour dispute mediation function.
 Where an agreement is reached through mediation, a mediation agreement paper shall be drawn up.
 That paper shall be signed or sealed by both parties and take effect after the mediator signs it and the seal of the mediation organisation is affixed thereon.
 The executed mediation agreement paper is binding upon both parties.
-If a mediation agreement is drawn up on a matter of delayed payment of labour remuneration, medical expenses for a work-related injury, economic compensation or damages, and the employer fails to comply within the period of time prescribed in the mediation agreement, the employee may apply to the people's court for a payment order based on the mediation agreement and the people's court shall issue a payment order according to the law.
+If one party fails to perform the concluded mediation agreement within the time prescribed in the agreement, the other party may apply for arbitration.
+If a mediation agreement is drawn up on a matter of delayed payment of labour remuneration, medical expenses for a work-related injury, economic compensation or damages, and the employer fails to comply within the time prescribed in the mediation agreement, the employee may apply to the people's court for a payment order based on the mediation agreement and the people's court shall issue a payment order according to the law.

 If any party is dissatisfied with the arbitral award, or the labour dispute arbitration commission rejects an application or fails to make a decision within the specified time limit, the labour dispute in question may be submitted to a people's court that has jurisdiction to judge.
 In the case of trial of first instance of a civil case by a people's court, the judges and the jurors shall jointly constitute a collegiate or the judges shall constitute a collegiate.
 There shall be an odd number of collegiate members.
 Civil cases using the simplified procedures shall be tried by one judge.
 The procedure for hearing labour dispute cases is conducted in six stages: the plaintiff's statement on the claims and facts; the defendant's defence; adducing the evidence and cross-examination; the court investigation; a debate between the parties; and final statements by the parties.
 When a civil dispute lawsuit lodged by a litigant with a people's court is suitable for mediation, mediation shall be carried out first, except when a litigant refuses mediation.
 If a litigant disagrees with a judgment of first instance by a people's court, the litigant shall have the right to file an appeal with the higher-level people's court within 15 days of the date of the judgment letter being served.
 If a litigant disagrees with a ruling of first instance by a people's court, the litigant shall have the right to file an appeal with the higher-level people's court within 10 days of the date of the ruling letter being served.